ring-team/KarstNSim_Public/README.md

 ## Installation

 * Download the archive and unzip it somewhere (avoid spaces and special characters in the path).
-* Go to the Input_files folder and edit the instructions.txt file with the name of the karstic network and the path to your save repository.
+* Go to the Input_files folder and edit the instructions.txt file with the name of the karstic network and the path to the save repository (root repository).
 * Go to the KarstNSim folder and run the batch file "build.bat", which will create a build folder and run CMake to generate build files and build the project (including compilation).
 * An executable should have been generated in build/release/karstnsim.exe.
 To run the code, open a command prompt anywhere and type :